br4sco/dae-param-est/README.md

 A Parameter Estimation Experiment for DAEs
 For the code used in our [paper published at CDC 2021](https://www.diva-portal.org/smash/get/diva2:1539989/FULLTEXT01.pdf), please see the branch "cdc".
 For the code used in our [paper submitted to CDC 2022](https://kth.diva-portal.org/smash/get/diva2:1914575/FULLTEXT01.pdf), please see the branch "CDC22".\
-This main branch contains the code for the [Licentiate thesis](https://kth.diva-portal.org/smash/get/diva2:1914575/FULLTEXT01.pdf) of Robert Bereza.
+This main branch contains cleaned up code for the [Licentiate thesis](https://kth.diva-portal.org/smash/get/diva2:1914575/FULLTEXT01.pdf) of Robert Bereza.

 ## Prerequisites